SStyles93/SAE921-GPR4400-PhysicsEngine/README.md

 # Physics Engine Project

-This project is intended for learning how to create a physics engine
+This project is initiation of how create a physics engine

-## Actual version - Impementation of Vector2D
+## For informations go to the Wiki section